IaaS vs PaaS vs SaaS: Understanding the Differences

 One of the most popular is Google Compute Engine (GCE).
 The IaaS component of Google’s Cloud Platform is built on the global infrastructure that powers Google products and services.
 GCE enables you to operate high-performance and scalable virtual machines on demand, running on Google’s worldwide data centers and fiber network.
 It provides support for scaling from single instances to global cloud computing.
-There are no up-front costs; you just pay-as-you-go for the services you need such as storage, data migration, networking, and management tools.
+There are no up-front costs; you just pay-as-you-go for the services you need, such as storage, data migration, networking, and management tools.

 Consider the PaaS

-What the end-user controls in PaaS
+What the End-User Controls in PaaS

 At the same time, you do not have access to the operating system, the settings of virtual servers that underlie PaaS, as well as to the low-level settings of the platform itself.
 The ISP takes care of their optimal configuration and relieves you of the need to monitor settings, updates, scaling and security.
 You only get access to the interfaces of the platform itself.

-What is the PaaS option for your business?
+What is the PaaS Option for Your Business?

 PaaS gives you a cloud platform complete with components and a working framework upon which you can build custom applications.
-The required storage, server, network, runtime, middleware, virtualization, and OS is provided for and managed by the vendor while you get to maintain and control your apps and data.
+The required storage, server, network, runtime, middleware, virtualization, and OS are provided for and managed by the vendor while you get to maintain and control your apps and data.
 What is PaaS but much like SaaS as they both deliver service through the internet except that unlike delivering the software which SaaS does, PaaS instead delivers or makes available a platform for you to create your apps?

-All or part of the company's databases can be transferred to the clouds.
-In the case of IaaS, the user only gets disk space and must choose the database management system, install and configure it, provide data protection and backup.
+All or part of the company's databases can be transferred to the cloud.
+In the case of IaaS, the user only gets disk space and must choose the database management system, install and configure it, and provide data protection and backup.
 In PaaS, the DBMS is already installed, you just need to configure it for yourself and load the data.
 The provider is responsible for the performance and backup.

 Developing applications in containers